MhdIr7an/ERP/README.md

 # Basic-ERP
- A basic ERP software to record sales and purchases
+A basic ERP web based application using django that has the functionalities to deal with all Sales and Purchases.